LiorSinai/liorsinai.github.io/_posts/2024-03-23-transformers-gpt.md

     ```

 [^block_scores]: The design decision is to purposely drop the attention scores in the `TransformerBlock`'s forward pass.
 This is to simplify the code and to not place a bias on the attention.
-    In a typical block the `MultiHeadAttention` layer will make up 1/3rd of parameters while the dense layers will make up 2/3rds, so the dense layers are potentially more important.
+    In a typical block the `MultiheadAttention` layer will make up 1/3rd of parameters while the dense layers will make up 2/3rds, so the dense layers are potentially more important.
-    To return the scores it is enough to edit the forward pass for the block and model, or to create two new functions entirely.
+    To return the scores you can edit the forward pass for the block and model, or create two new functions entirely.

 [^split]: A smarter strategy is to randomly sample passages throughout the text until the desired proportions are reached.